nawab-ali/tech-interview/README.md

 # tech-interview
-This repository contains sample code for preparing for technical interviews with companies such as Google.
+This repository contains sample code for preparing for technical interviews.